Rock of Solutré: Hunting site

 The height of the sites in relation to the flood plain was the most important factor for human habitation.
 Providing shelter and food for migrant groups, the foot of the rock, strewn with debris, afforded hunters the opportunity to develop traps.

-The bone-laden magma can be explained by the fact that the site was used by four great paleolithic civilizations over the 25,000 years from 35,000 to 10,000 B.C, an extremely long time period.
+The bone-laden magma can be explained by the fact that the site was used by four great paleolithic civilizations over the 25,000 years from 35,000 to 10,000 B.C., an extremely long time period.

 The use of this site was therefore devoted to hunting activity, butchering and smoking meat, while the neighbouring Rock of Vergisson was a site for habitation.
 The material found at Solutré was therefore linked with hunting; many tools were found including the flints cut in the shape of bay leaves which are characteristic of Solutrean culture.

-Contrary to the legend of the "hunt into the abyss", prehistoric man of Solutré region never hunted horses by driving them off the rock.
-This theory, which was never brought by Testot-Ferry, in his scientific publications, in fact appeared in Arcelin's prehistory-based novel, "Solutré" (Paris 1872); it has never been other than a fiction which caught the popular imagination.
+Contrary to the legend of the "hunt into the abyss", prehistoric man of the Solutré region never hunted horses by driving them off the rock.
+This theory, which was never advanced by Testot-Ferry in his scientific publications, in fact appeared in Arcelin's prehistory-based novel "Solutré" (Paris, 1872); it has never been anything more than a fiction which caught the popular imagination.
 The incongruity of this hypothesis was easily shown from the distance between the bones and the summit of the rock, among other considerations.